Variational wave functions for the spin-Peierls transition in the Su-Schrieffer-Heeger model with quantum phonons: Conclusions

 \section{Conclusions}

 In this work, we analysed the spin-Peierls transition in the one-dimensional SSH model, where $S=1/2$ spins are coupled to quantum phonons, by using variational wave functions and Monte Carlo methods.
 In particular, we considered two ways to include the spin-phonon correlation through Jastrow terms.
 The first one, which couples the spins to the phonon number, does not give accurate results, especially close to the spin-Peierls transition.
 The second one, in which the Jastrow factor couples the spins to the sites displacements, provides a much better variational state.
 Remarkably, in both cases no truncation in the Hilbert space of phonons is required.
 Our results show that this approach is able to describe the phase transition between the gapless phase (for small values of the spin-phonon couplings) and the gapped one (for large values of $g/\omega$), well reproducing previous density-matrix renormalization results~\cite{bursill1999}.
 Indeed, the agreement is excellent for both adiabatic (e.g., $\omega/J=0.1$) and anti-adiabatic (e.g., $\omega/J=10$) cases, while some minor discrepancies are obtained in the intermediate regime (e.g., $\omega/J=1$).
-Besides providing reliable calculations on the one-dimensional SSH model, our work paves the way for future investigations in two-dimensional lattices, for which only very few accurate techniques are available at present.
+Besides providing reliable calculations on the one-dimensional SSH model, our work paves the way for future investigations of two-dimensional spin-phonon models, for which only very few accurate techniques are available at present.
+Indeed, although with a slightly reduced accuracy with respect to the one-dimensional case, Jastrow-fermionic wave functions can describe both magnetically ordered and disordered phases in higher-dimensional spin models~\cite{becca2009}, including spin-liquid phases and valence-bond solids in frustrated magnets.
+In particular, the variational technique presented here can be employed to study the instability of spin-liquid phases towards the formation of valence-bond order as a consequence of the magnetoelastic coupling, which may play a relevant role in actual materials such as the spin-1/2 frustrated kagome compound herbertsmithite~\cite{norman2020,yingli2020,mendels2020} or the triangular lattice organic material $\kappa$-(ET)$_2$Cu$_2$(CN)$_3$~\cite{kanoda2017,riedl2019}.